meghads/meghads/README.md

 # 💫 About Me:
-I am currently working on Blockchain and MERN stack and Java.<br>
+I am currently working on Blockchain and AIML.<br>

 ## 🌐 Socials: